 I personally feel that galaxies are some of the most interesting of the Deep Sky objects to image.
 They are whirlpools of

-stars, gases and dust millions of light years way from us.
+stars, gases and dust millions of light years away from us.
 There are numerous shapes to their structures and numerous angles at which they face us.
 But what really puts it into perspective for

 me is the vast distance their light has traveled to reach us.
 The glow that I image is from the billions of stars within each galaxy.
 The individual stars that you see in the images are the stars

 in our own galaxy, so we are looking through a curtain of stars.

 Most of my older galaxy images are black and white and pretty rough .
 With the R/C and the ST8XME camera, I have done color

 imaging using the LRGB method.
-I process the data with CCDSoft and Photoshop.
+I process the data with CCDSoft and Photoshop software.